The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 The Proposition Examination Committee (PEC) will consist of:

-A. A member of the Department of Pharmacology & Toxicology Graduate Education Committee, an attempt will be made to select a member who is relatively familiar with the area of the proposal topic.
+A.) A representative of the Department of Pharmacology & Toxicology, generally either the director of graduate studies, the chair or a member of the Graduate Education Committee.
+An attempt will be made to select a member who is relatively familiar with the area of the proposal topic.

 The appointed member will serve as the Chair of the Proposition Examination Committee.

-B. The student’s Dissertation Committee.
-The Dissertation Committee consists of the thesis advisor as Chair of the Dissertation Committee, and at least three other Committee members selected by the Advisor and the student.
-Two members of the Committee must have appointments in the Department of Pharmacology and Toxicology, and at least one member must have a primary appointment in another department.
+B.) The student’s Dissertation Committee.
+The Dissertation Committee consists of the thesis advisor who Chairs the Dissertation Committee, and at least three other Committee members selected by the Advisor and the student.
+Two members of the Dissertation Committee must have appointments in the Department of Pharmacology and Toxicology, and at least one member must have a primary appointment in another department.

 The student’s research advisor will be a non-voting member of the Proposition Examination Committee.
-He/she will attend the student’s presentation but will not be present during the discussions.
+The advisor is expected to attend all sessions of the proposal exam process, but will not determine the outcome of any step.

 The Proposition Examination process is as follows:

-1. The first step in the process will be a 45-minute long journal club-style Research Proposal Presentation by the student.
+1. Pre-proposal meeting: The first step in the process will be a 45-minute long journal club-style Research Proposal Presentation by the student.
 In this presentation, the student should discuss:

 2. The PEC will meet with the student following the Research Proposal Presentation seminar to discuss the presentation and to make suggestions for modifying the proposed project.
 If this evaluation is positive, the student may continue with the proposal process.
 This approval may be contingent on modification of the Specific Aims of the proposed research; such changes should be made and approved within one week of the Research Proposal Presentation.
 If the PEC concludes that: The Thesis Research Prospectus presentation; the discussion of possible future experiments; and/or hypotheses to be tested were not adequate, the student will be given an opportunity to repeat the Presentation.
 Students who do not present satisfactorily with respect to the proposal criteria for the second time will receive a U grade for the Proposal.
 This could result in dismissal from the PhD program.

 3. After the Research Proposal Presentation, the student will prepare a full written proposal.
 The proposal must include a discussion of the pharmacological and/or toxicological implications of the proposed research.
-In writing the proposal, the student may seek help from other students and faculty.
+In writing the proposal, the student may seek help from their mentor, other students and faculty.
 However, it is emphasized that the nature of this assistance should be limited and serve only to direct the student in a general approach to the topic.
 The student is required to write the proposal independently.
-Faculty should not design experiments or help in writing or rewriting of the proposal.
+Since this document may serve as the foundation for a fellowship application, it is appropriate for the mentor to help guide the overall goals and approach of the study through discussion.
+However, the student should design the experiments and write the proposal themselves without help from the mentor.
+It is appropriate to ask questions about study design but the final written document must the original work of the student without revisions from the mentor.

 4. Within five weeks of the pre-proposal presentation, the student will present the written proposal and submit both a hard copy and an electronic file (PDF, or Word document) to the PEC members.